TickTeam/guide-tt/how_to_set_language_in_ticktick.md

 1.Click the avatar on top right corner.

-2.Enter “Settings” and click “Preferences”.
+2.Click “Settings” and then choose “Preferences”.

 3.Then you will see “Language”.